 Want to save this recipe?

-- Incredible roasted garlic flavor.
-We’re not just adding minced garlic to these potatoes.
+- Roasted Garlic Flavor: We’re not just adding minced garlic to these potatoes.
 We’re roasting the garlic first, which softens the taste and ensures every single bite of these potatoes is filled with garlic flavor.

-- Smooth and creamy texture.
-This garlic mashed potato recipe results in the smoothest, creamiest texture, thanks to the addition of butter and heavy cream.
+- Smooth Creamy: This garlic mashed potato recipe results in the smoothest, creamiest texture, thanks to the addition of butter and heavy cream.

-- Perfect for every occasion.
-These garlic mashed potatoes make the perfect addition to almost any dinner table, from a Thanksgiving or Christmas feast to a casual weeknight dinner.
+- Holiday Favorite: These garlic mashed potatoes make the perfect addition to almost any dinner table, from a Thanksgiving or Christmas feast to a casual weeknight dinner.
 They pair well with turkey, ham, steak, chicken, pork, and so much more!

 Looking for more potato sides?
 Check out my duchess potatoes, make ahead mashed potatoes, and Instant Pot mashed sweet potatoes!

-- Garlic: You’ll need a whole head of garlic.
+- Garlic: You’ll need a whole head of garlic that’ll roast to caramelized perfection!
+Don’t peel it.

 - Potatoes: I find that Russet or Yukon Gold potatoes work best for these garlic mashed potatoes because they yield the creamiest results.
 You could also try small red potatoes if you’ve got some of those.